Wireless home alarm systems are the best choice for houses without

 Wireless keyfob remotes

 The Main Control Panel in wireless security systems often combines control functions with a

-radio receiver.
+radio receiver, either separate or built-in.
 It connects to keypads to operate the control, and processes radio signals sent by all of the

 transmitters in the system.
 Based on these signals, the panel detects